ScilifelabDataCentre/dds_cli/README.md

 - `project`: Create and manage projects.
 - `data`: Upload, download and manage project data.
 - `ls`: List projects and project contents.
+- `motd`: List and manage important messages displayed to the users ("Message of the Day")
+- `unit`: Manage units using the DDS